To what extent are Qonto's activities regulated and monitored?

 But what would happen in the event of bankruptcy?

 Neither Qonto nor any of its banking partners have any plans to go bankrupt.
 These scenarios are extreme, and Qonto works with institutions with a very limited default risk.
-However, please be aware that your funds are also protected if this were to happen:
+However, please be aware that your funds are fully safe if this were to happen:

 If Qonto were to go bankrupt, 100% of your funds would be returned to you by our partner banks under the supervision of the ACPR: the money deposited in Qonto accounts is isolated from our cash flow.
 If we were to go bankrupt (which again, is an extreme scenario), your funds would be returned to you in full by our partners and under ACPR’s supervision.